 My coach was a legendary guy named Bob Teel.
 We go to the first meet and he comes back from the coaches’ meeting and says, “OK men, tomorrow we’re starting at 6-8½” and I’m like, “Great.
 We’re going to start at my PR.”

 We go to this first meet.
 First jump—Boom!—over the bar, I’m done.
-I’ve made the track trip, I’ve made the traveling team, I’ve made a height, didn’t matter, I had no chance of going higher.
+I’ve made the traveling team, I’ve made a height, didn’t matter, I had no chance of going higher.
 The guy who won jumped like 7-5.
-Afterward I went to coach Teel and said, “I will never be that guy.
+Afterward I went over to coach Teel and said, “I will never be that guy.
 I can be here for four years, and I don’t know what kind of potential I have, but I don’t have that potential.
 I know that right now.”
 So he said, “I’m going to tell you a dirty little coaching secret.
 All they ever tell you when you’re a kid is if you work hard, and you lift weights, and you run your sprints, and you eat right and get lots of sleep and do everything right you’ll win.
 Sometimes, the other guy is just better.
 Sometimes, the other guy just got more pixie dust.
 It’s not your fault.
 It’s OK, you can be a productive member of the team, sometimes you’ll be an asset, but even if you’re not scoring 10 points every meet, you’ll get a lot out of it.”
 And so he encouraged me to stay on, but it was a middling career.

 I have a letter jacket, and I busted my hump to get that.
 You will not find me in the Missouri record books other than participation.
 But it was the greatest time I ever had; I had great teammates and went a lot of places.
 It was a wonderful experience.

 Did you run much after college?